Knights of the Round Table: Tor

-Tor (Thor, Tors, Torz, etc.) appears frequently in Arthurian literature but always in minor roles.
+Tor (Thor, Torre, Tors, Torz, etc.) is a knight who appears frequently in Arthurian literature, albeit always in minor roles.

 In the list of Arthur's prominent knights in Chrétien's Erec and Enide, the father of Tor (called Estorz in Hartmann's Erec) is named as King Ar[e]s.
 The German Lanzelet features Tor under the name Torfilaret derived from the French "Tor son of Aret".
-The Roman d'Escanor conflates Tor with Hector, making the latter son of King Ares.
-Versions of the Prose Tristan feature Tor variably as Hestor le filz Erec (son of Erec) and Tor le filz Arès.
+The Roman d'Escanor conflates Tor with Hector de Maris, making the latter son of King Ares.
+Different versions of the Prose Tristan feature Tor as either Hestor le filz Erec (son of Erec) or Tor le filz Arès.

-In the Post-Vulgate Cycle and Malory's Le Morte d'Arthur, however, Ar[i]es is only Tor's adoptive father, while Tor's natural father is King Pellinore.
-Tor's many half-siblings thus include Aglovale, Drian, Lamorak, Perceval, and Dindrane.
-He is born when Pellinore sleeps with his peasant mother (Malory calls her Vayshoure) "half by force", and she marries Aries shortly afterward.
-Here, Aries is not a king, but a poor cowherd; the young Tor is also raised as a cowherd but dreams of becoming a knight.
-His parents take him to the teenage King Arthur, who makes the boy one of his first knights in recognition of his qualities.
+In the Post-Vulgate Cycle, and consequently in Malory's Le Morte d'Arthur, Ar[i]es is only Tor[re]'s adoptive father, while Tor's natural father is King Pellinore.
+Tor's many half-siblings include Pellinore's sons Aglovale, Drian, Lamorak, and Perceval, and the daughter Dindrane.
+Tor is born when Pellinore sleeps "half by force" with his peasant mother (Malory calls her Vayshoure), who then marries a man named Aries shortly afterward.
+Furthermore, Aries is not a king, but a poor cowherd; the young Tor is also raised as a cowherd, but dreams of becoming a knight.
+His parents take him to the teenage King Arthur, who does make the boy one of his first knights in recognition of his qualities.
 Later, Merlin reveals Tor's true parentage, and Pellinore embraces his son; neither Aries nor his wife seem offended.
 Tor distinguishes himself at the wedding feast of Arthur and Guinevere when he takes up a quest to retrieve a mysterious white brachet hound that had come into the court.
 According to Malory, Tor and his brother Aglovale are present among the knights charged by Arthur with guarding the execution of Guinevere and they both die when Lancelot and his followers rescue the queen.

 He should not be confused with Tor the Strong, another of Chrétien's characters and a knight from Constantinople.
 Tor's symbolic namesake, Le Tor of Scotland, is also featured in the Arthurian prequel romance Perceforest.